falguniii-k/WIDS-2024-Netflix-Content-Strategy-Analysis-with-Python/README.md

   Suggest strategies to deal with outliers (e.g., capping, log transformation, or removal).

 Analyze the impact of outlier handling on subsequent visualizations.<br/>
+### Date Transformation
+1. Parse the "last review" column into a proper date format.<br/>
+2. Create a new column for the year of the last review.<br/>
+3. Analyze trends over time:<br/>
+  Visualize the number of reviews per year.<br/>
+  Investigate seasonal trends, if any (e.g., monthly distribution).<br/>